2019-ncovgroup/DrugWorkflows/workflow-2/README.md

 ### Latest stack info

-The following versions are verified on Summit for sucessful workflow-2 run
+The following versions are verified on Summit for sucessful run of workflow-2

 ```
 $ radical-stack